Sara Diamond (academic administrator): Biography

 Diamond held several leadership roles at the Banff Centre, including Director of Television and Radio (1992–1994), Director of Research (2003–2005), and founder and Artistic Director of the Banff New Media Institute (1994–2005).
 Her work integrated media production, research, and artistic experimentation, and she became a central figure in the development of Canadian digital and new media arts.

 In 2005, Diamond was appointed President of OCAD University in Toronto, where she advanced initiatives in media arts, digital design, and research partnerships.
-Reappointed as President and Vice-Chancellor in 2014, she has continued to shape the university’s direction as a hub for creativity, technology, and critical inquiry.
+Reappointed as President and Vice-Chancellor in 2014, she continued to shape the university’s direction as a hub for creativity, technology, and critical inquiry.
+Her tenure ended on June 30, 2020, whereupon she was appointed Dr. Diamond President Emerita in recognition of her service.

 Diamond is founding Chair of the Mobile Experience Innovation Centre and current co-chair (with RBC).
 She is co-principal investigator on the Centre for Information Visualization/Data Driven Design, an OCAD U/York University major initiative and sits on the board of the National Centre of Excellence GRAND.
 Diamond continues to write and lecture on the subjects of digital media history, digital media, strategic foresight; mobility and design strategy for peer-reviewed journals and acts as a reviewer and evaluator for IEEE and ACM conferences and journals; SSHRC, CFI and the Canada Research Chair programs.
 Her artwork is held by prestigious collections such as the Museum of Modern Art, NYC and the National Gallery of Canada.